ValeroM/weDJ/README.md

 }
 ```

-Returns a json number, where 1 means sucessfull and 0 means unsuccessfull:
+Returns a json number, where 1 means sucessful and 0 means unsuccessful:

 ```json
 1